More breakthroughs, less crossover: Afrobeats is here to stay, on its own terms

 Her nominated song, "Rush," which sits at 325 million Spotify streams and counting, signifies how African music is changing the American soundscape.
 The track blends elements of American pop culture she grew up on with the music of where she's from.

-Heran Mamo, a staff writer at Billboard magazine, has been tracking the explosion over the past few years.
+Heran Mamo, a hip-hop and R&B reporter at Billboard magazine, has been tracking the explosion over the past few years.
 As a child of Ethiopian immigrants, African music has been part of her life since she was born.

 Mamo says even though Afrobeats artists have popped up on U.S. Billboard charts in recent years, it has mostly happened by collaborating with an established Western act.
 For example, Drake's 2016 hit single "One Dance," which featured the Nigerian star Wizkid, scored the Canadian rapper his first U.S No. 1 as a lead artist.

 But chart appearances like that were few and far between.
-According to Mamo, that changed during the 2020 pandemic — when the world felt smaller and more connected by way of our phones — and in then 2021 — when we finally got back outside — that she noticed African artists were impacting the U.S. in ways they never had before.
+According to Mamo, that changed during the 2020 pandemic — when the world felt smaller and more connected by way of our phones — and then in 2021 — when we finally got back outside.
+She noticed African artists were impacting the U.S. in ways they never had before.

 This renaissance is also changing the image of Africa along the way.